What is SNMP?

 SNMP community strings act like passwords to authenticate between SNMP agents and managers.
 A community string is an alphanumeric string which was notoriously set to “public” by default, but this is no longer common.
 The string is sent in plain text over the network in SNMP v1 and v2c, and if it matches, access to the agent is granted.

-SNMP v3 introduced encryption of community strings, so they are no longer sent as a cleartext over the network, avoiding spoofing.
+SNMP v3 introduced encryption of community strings, so they are no longer sent in a cleartext over the network, which avoids spoofing.
 The encryption has to be pre-configured, though.
-Encrypting SNMP can slow down the monitoring as it puts a heavier toll, mainly on the agent, but also on the manager.
-So it has to be weighted against the capabilities of the underlying hardware.
+Encrypting SNMP can slow down monitoring as it puts a heavier toll on the agent mainly but also on the manager.
+So it has to be weighed against the capabilities of the underlying hardware.

 Monitoring with SNMP

-What is SNMP monitoring is best explained as a combination of agents on managed devices and one or more managers that collect and analyze the data received from the agents.
-The data that can be retrieved via SNMP is suitable for getting information on the status of the devices in the network and is thus ideal for IT monitoring.
-The monitoring solution acts as a central processor that retrieves data in a targeted manner from the SNMP agents on the devices to be monitored, or serves as a recipient of event messages.
+SNMP monitoring is best explained as a combination of agents on managed devices and one or more managers that collect and analyze the data received from the agents.
+The data that can be retrieved via SNMP is suitable for getting information on the status of devices on the network and is thus ideal for IT monitoring.
+The monitoring solution acts as a central processor that retrieves data in a targeted manner from the SNMP agents on the monitored devices, or serves as the recipient of event messages.

 What are the advantages of SNMP?

-The most important point that speaks for the use of SNMP lies in its power to retrieve plenty of information from many devices in your network quite easily.
-Its large adoption from the industry over the years make implementing an SNMP monitoring solution an easy choice.
-Many networking monitoring systems, like Checkmk, make use of SNMP for collecting info.
-SNMP is “already there” in most networks, making the use of it in your monitoring often as easy as just activating the agents.
+The most important point that speaks for the use of SNMP lies in its power to retrieve information from many devices in your network quite easily.
+Its large adoption within the industry over the years makes implementing an SNMP monitoring solution an easy choice.
+Many network monitoring systems, like Checkmk, make use of SNMP for collecting information.
+SNMP is “already there” in most networks, so making use of it in your monitoring often as easy as just activating the agents.

 SNMP offers further advantages compared with other network monitoring protocols.
-It is capable of retrieving metrics about your cooling, voltage, or temperature sensors.
-These metrics are not commonly available in other protocols, and need a specific agent.
+It is capable, for example, of retrieving metrics about your cooling, voltage, or temperature sensors.
+These metrics are not commonly available in other protocols and need a specific agent.
 Even with the latter, it is not always as easy as with SNMP to get these types of metrics.

 What problems occur with SNMP?